bovee/entab/README.md

 ## Formats

-entab supports reading a variety of bioinformatics, chemoinformatics, and other formats.
+Entab supports reading a variety of bioinformatics, chemoinformatics, and other formats.

  - Agilent Chemstation CH, FID, MS, MWD, and UV formats